robang74/git-functions/README.md

   * -s: `git stash` before go and `git stash pop` when returns
   * -f: fetch all the remotes before starting otherwise run only on locals

-A custom branches selction could be specified in this way:
+A custom branches selection could be specified in this way:

     BRANCHES="uno due tre" for-all-other-branches 'cmds ${branch}'